-Looking back through my last few articles, I realized that I have been running myself into the ground frequently.
-My bed had risen to priority number one, and anything that was pulling me out of that warm and cozy spot just didn't seem so appealing.
+Looking back through my last few articles, I realized that I have frequently been running myself into the ground.
+My bed had risen to priority number one, and anything pulling me out of that warm and cozy spot didn't seem so appealing.

-I've managed to turn things back around over the last few weeks though, and I am actually looking forward to the day once again!
+I've managed to turn things back around over the last few weeks, though, and I am looking forward to the day again!

-So how did I go from dragging in the morning, not wanting to get out of bed, to hopping out of bed looking forward to what I am going to do today?
+So how did I go from dragging in the morning, not wanting to get out of bed, to hopping out of bed, and looking forward to what I will do today?

 1. What am I doing that is draining me?

-What am I doing that is draining me is a key question that we all should be asking.
+What I am doing that is draining me is a crucial question we should all be asking.
 If you don't know the answer, start up a journal.
-You can use our happiness journal for this.
-Each day, write down what specific things you liked and disliked about your day.
+You can use the happiness journal that I used for this, which has some great weekly questions to make you think, a notebook, or any note or journal app on your phone.
+Write down what specific things you liked and disliked about your day each day.

 It probably won't take long for you to detect a pattern.
 When I did this, I saw the patterns emerging within a few days.
-As soon as you see the pattern, see if there is a way to eliminate those activities that are draining you.
-In anything we do, there will be required activities that drain us, but I have been amazed at how many things I've found that I've added to my list over time that serve no useful function.
+As soon as you know the pattern, see if there is a way to eliminate those draining activities.
+In anything we do, there will be required activities that drain us, but I have been amazed at how many things I've found that I've added to my list over time that no longer serve a useful function.